The Royal Botanic Garden, Sydney

 The Royal Botanic Garden is open from 7:00 a.m. every day, and closes from between 5:00 p.m. and 8:00 depending on the season.
 The surrounding Domain parkland, however, remains open for enjoyment all day and night, every day.

-If you want to stay closer to our Sydney iconic beaches in Randwick.
-These properties are further away from the gardens, but easily accessed via public transport to Circular Quay and then it's a short walk over the hill or past the Opera House to the Gardens.
+Our Randwick properties are conveniently located to the gardens, take public transport (Light Rail) to Circular Quay and then it’s a short walk over the hill or past the Opera House to the Gardens.
 If you want to just relax and enjoy a train trip around the Gardens, the mini train can be booked and starts at the Opera House Gates.